-- a.
-Ensure that the evaluation include the identification of barriers to greater participation in parent involvement activities, with particular attention to parents/guardians who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background. - b.
-Use the evaluation results to design strategies for more effective parent involvement and, if necessary, to recommend changes in the parent involvement policy. - c.
-Assess the district's progress in meeting annual objectives for the parent involvement program, notify parents/guardians of this review and assessment through regular school communications mechanisms, and provide a copy to parents/guardians upon their request.

-- a.
-Use a variety of methods, such as focus groups, surveys, and workshops, to evaluate the satisfaction of parents/guardians and staff with the quality and frequency of district communications. - b.
-Gather and monitor data regarding the number of parents/guardians participating in district activities and the types of activities in which they are engaged. - c.
-Recommend to the Board measures to evaluate the impact of the district's parent involvement efforts on student achievement. - 6.
-Involve parents/guardians in the activities of schools served by Title I.
+4. Conduct, with meaningful involvement of parents/guardians and family members, an annual evaluation of the content and effectiveness of the parent/guardian and family engagement policy in a Barriers to participation in parent/guardian and family engagement activities, with attention to parents/guardians who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background b.
+The needs of parents/guardians and family members, so they can better assist with their children's learning and engage with school personnel and teachers c.
+Strategies to support successful school and family interactions a.
+Use a variety of methods, such as focus groups, surveys, and workshops, to evaluate the satisfaction of parents/guardians and staff with the quality and frequency of district communications b.
+Gather and monitor data regarding the number of parents/guardians and family members participating in district activities and the types of activities in which they are engaged c.
+Recommend to the Board measures to evaluate the impact of the district's parent/guardian and family engagement efforts on student achievement